 - College student With ID Card: $5

-How To reach Smith - Mc Dowell House Museum by Public Transport
+How to Reach Smith - Mc Dowell House Museum

 - Buses S4 to ART station

 Love this?
-Explore the entire list of things to do in Asheville before you plan your trip.
+Explore the entire list of places to visit in Asheville before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Asheville and book an accommodation of your choice.

-Smith - Mc Dowell House Museum, Asheville Reviews - Write a Review
+Smith - Mc Dowell House Museum Reviews & Ratings